Oklahoma panel recommends governor spare Julius Jones’ life - Local News 8

 Oklahoma panel recommends governor spare Julius Jones’ life

 OKLAHOMA CITY (AP) — Oklahoma’s Pardon and Parole Board has recommended Gov. Kevin Stitt spare the life of death row inmate Julius Jones.
-The board voted 3-1 on Monday to recommend clemency for Jones and that his sentenced be commuted to life in prison with the possibility of parole.
+The board voted 3-1 on Monday to recommend clemency for Jones and that his sentence be commuted to life in prison with the possibility of parole.
 The 41-year-old Jones has always maintained his innocence in the 1999 shooting death of Edmond businessman Paul Howell.
-Jones alleges he was framed by a co-defendant who testified against him and was released from prison after serving 15 years.
+Jones testified via video link from the State Penitentiary in McAlester that he was with his family the night of the killing.
 Several members of the panel agreed they had doubts about the evidence that led to Jones’ conviction.